 Six days a week, Catalina Flying Boats arrives at the Airport in the Sky, bringing the island’s mail and much of its freight, including FedEx and UPS.

 Whether you fly in or just want an experience out of town, transportation to and from the airport is available through the Catalina Island Conservancy as well as Catalina Taxi and Tours.
 With several intriguing hiking trails, a nature center and a restaurant, the airport makes a great day trip from Avalon or Two Harbors.
-Don’t miss the "Killer Cookies" and the bison burgers at the DC3 Gifts & Grill.
+Don’t miss the "Killer Cookies" and the bison burgers at Airport in the Sky Restaurant.